Disclaimer

 How Much Does Excessive Sweating Treatment Cost?

 Dr Omarjee is available to discuss pricing with you during your first consultation.
-Consultations are available at our clinic in Hoppers Crossing (conveniently located for Werribee and Point Cook patients).
+Consultations are available at our clinics:

-It’s important to remember that while it is not always possible to determine the causes of hyperhidrosis in men and women, the right excessive sweating treatment can help you manage this condition comfortably.
+It’s important to remember that while it is not always possible to determine the causes of hyperhidrosis in men and women, appropriate treatment may help you manage this condition.

-For more information about available options for hyperhidrosis treatment, Melbourne based Dr Omarjee and his team of professionals are available to speak with you.
-Call our clinic today on (03) 9021 6022 to arrange a consultation.
+For more information about available options for hyperhidrosis treatment, Melbourne-based Dr Omarjee and his team are available to speak with you.
+Call our clinic on (03) 9021 6022 to arrange a consultation.

 How Can Dr Omarjee Test For Hyperhidrosis?

-The first step of our hyperhydrosis treatment in Melbourne involves a scheduled consultation with Dr Omarjee.
+The first step of our hyperhidrosis treatment in Melbourne involves a scheduled consultation with Dr Omarjee.
 This consultation may involve:

 - Noting any visible signs of sweating